The Union of Cinematographers of Azerbaijan: Projects

-In the early 1990-s, the secretariat of the Board of the Union of Cinematographers decided to establish a competition for Azerbaijani national films.
+In the early 1990s, the secretariat of the Board of the Union of Cinematographers decided to establish a competition for Azerbaijani national films.
 The first competition was held in 1991, the second – in 1993, the third – in 1995.
 Since 2003, there is another competition called Qızıl Çıraq ("Golden Lamp") held annually within the framework of the Union.

 In 1996, the Baku International Film Festival ("East-West") was established by the Union of Cinematographers of Azerbaijan and the Foundation for the 100th Anniversary of World Cinema in Azerbaijan with the assistance of the Confederation of Cinematographers' Unions of the CIS and Baltic countries.
 The purpose of the festival is to promote the integration and mutual enrichment of two cultures, Eastern and Western.
 The last festival was held in September 2009.

 International Film School (higher courses for screenwriters and directors) was established by the Union of Cinematographers of Azerbaijan in 2007 based on Decree №1993 of the President of Azerbaijan Ilham Aliyev dated February 23, 2007 "On the development of cinematography in Azerbaijan" and the corresponding decision of the Cabinet of Ministers.
 The main goal of the film school is to identify talents and train new highly professional personnel in the field of cinematography.

 The "State program for the development of Azerbaijani cinema for 2008-2018" proposed by Rustam Ibragimbekov was approved by President Ilham Aliyev in 2008.

 On July 9, 2012, the Cinematographic Award of the Union of Cinematographers of Azerbaijan was established.
 The award is annually awarded to representatives of the intelligentsia of Azerbaijan for their outstanding contribution to the development of cinema.
 The purpose of the award is to highlight the positive trends of national cinema.
 Among the awarded cinematographers were: Fikret Aliyev, Asif Rustamov, Fakhraddin Manafov, Zia Shikhlinsky, Firangiz Gurbanova, Fuad Poladov, Javid Akhadov, Javanshir Guliyev, Tahir Aliyev, Nizami Abbas, Asad Asadov, Adil Gulamov, Rafig Huseynli, Kamal Seidov, Mehriban Zeki, Mirbala Salimli, Nazim Rza, Anar, Rauf Aliyev, Ramiz Abutalibov etc.